Accounting for Payment Gateways: Shopify Payments vs Alternative Shopify Payment Methods

 Key takeaways from Shopify payment processing options

-The Shopify QuickBooks integration provided by Synder allows importing payments into your accounting software, synchronization, and categorization of data in your books with incredible accuracy for a perfect reconciliation process.
+The Shopify QuickBooks integration provided by Synder allows importing payments into your accounting software, synchronizing, and categorizing data in your books with incredible accuracy for a perfect reconciliation process.

 You can enjoy the benefits of using multiple Shopify payment options without the fear of discrepancies in your accounting: